Myth busting: The top five booze fails

 Myth: Don’t eat carbs after 7pm

 Don’t drink on an empty stomach.
-Before you go out, have a meal that includes carbohydrates (such as pasta or rice) or fats.
-The food will help slow down the body’s absorption of alcohol.
+Before you go out, have a meal that includes carbohydrates like pasta/rice or fats.
+A decent meal helps to slow down the body’s absorption of alcohol.

 Myth: A drink in the morning will cure a hangover

 Hangover cures like the ‘hair of the dog’ (drinking more alcohol in the morning) are generally a myth.
 There are no cures for a hangover.
 There are only tips for avoiding hangovers and for easing the symptoms if you have one.
 If you have a big night out, try to drink a glass of water between alcoholic drinks during the night and take a glass of water with you to bed and sip it through the night.

 Myth: My friends won’t like me if I don’t drink with them